-It is any parent’s most unthinkable nightmare to lose a child; to lose two children simultaneously is simply unbearable.
-This latter unfathomable scenario happened to John and Florence Pollock in 1957.
-The beloved children of the couple, 11 year-old Joanna and 6 year-old Jacqueline, were tragically killed when an automobile struck the pair as they walked alongside a road in Hexham, England.
+It is any parent’s most unthinkable nightmare to lose a child.
+To lose two children simultaneously is simply unbearable.
+This latter scenario happened to John and Florence Pollock in 1957.
+The beloved children of the couple, 11-year-old Joanna and 6-year-old Jacqueline, were tragically killed when an automobile struck the pair as they walked alongside a road in Hexham, England.

 The circumstances behind the tragic end for the two young girls made their fate even more unpalatable to their parents and two older brothers.
 The ill-fated girls had been intentionally run down while on their way to Sunday school by a woman who had just “lost” her own children after a heated and acrimonious custody battle.

 Prior to leaving her residence that morning, the depressed woman had ingested a large quantity of barbiturates and pain killers.
 Reports indicate that these medications played a seminal role in the disturbed woman’s rationale that “if she couldn’t have children, no one else should either.”